 We recommend contacting a professional, or your installer if they provided you with a warranty.
 These warranties will usually cover most maintenance and repair problems.
 Get their opinion on whether or not the solar panels can be salvaged.

 If the answer is no, then it’s time to get rid of them.
 The good news is that solar panels don’t just provide green energy.
 They also produce little to no waste.
 Between 90% to 97% of the decommissioned material in solar panels can either be sold or recycled.

 Once your solar panels stop working, you can sell or recycle your old solar panels.
 Then you can either install new ones or go back to traditional power – but we of course recommend staying with solar power!

 Alternatively, you can continue using your old panels instead of recycling them.
 However, they will continue to produce less and less power for your home or business.

 Want a Solar Company You Can Trust?
 Contact SunState Solar

 We hope this article helped you answer the question, “when will my solar panels stop working”?
 As you can see, the best way to get the most lifespan out of your solar panels is by choosing a quality installer that offers quality products and installation.

 But how do you find a solar company that you can trust?
 If you live in the New Mexico area, then look no further than SunState Solar.
 We believe in providing our customers with the highest quality products at an affordable price.

 That’s why they come with a twenty-five-year, worry-free warranty.
-So, if you’re ready to start enjoying the benefits of solar power, then get in touch with us today.
+If your solar panels stop working, or if you’re ready to start enjoying the benefits of solar power, then get in touch with us today.